Religion and Demography: Papal Influences on Fertility

 Paloma Moyano, Emory University

-Do religious leaders affect fertility?
-Examining the visits and messaging of Pope John Paul II to 13 Latin American countries, we find a negligible immediate effect but a substantial, positive and significant long term effect of Papal visits on fertility.
-Papal messaging matters for these effects: fertility increases more when the Pope explicitly mentions marriage or admonishes abortions and contraception, and decreases with explicit condemnations of pre-marital sex.
-Further, fertility rises after the Papal visit for richer and more educated households, for first births and for those less likely to be following church teachings at the time of the visit.
+How do social norms affect fertility?
+Examining the visits of Pope John Paul II to 13 Latin American countries, which reinforced Catholic Church teachings, we find positive long term effects on fertility.
+These are driven by first births and by those residing in a region that the Pope visited.
+Papal messaging matters: fertility increases more when the Pope mentions marriage or abortions and contraception, and decreases with condemnations of pre-marital sex.
+Marriages increase with all three messages.
+Further, the effects are strongest for those who are less likely to be following Church teachings, such as non-Catholic, wealthier, and educated households.

 Keywords: Fertility, Economic Demography, Population and Development, Econometrics